 Should I send a thank you note after meeting someone at a CS&A hiring conference?

 Conference interviews occur in half-hour time slots, so you might think they don’t necessitate a thank you note.
 However, a thank you is especially important in this scenario.
 The contacts treat these meetings as actual job interviews, and thus it’s important to acknowledge the time they took to talk to you.
 The most important thing to remember?
-You should either email them or mail them a hand-written letter, rather than send a message through the online conference module.
-It is unlikely that the contact will be checking this system post-conference and may miss the note.
+You should either email them or mail them a hand-written letter, rather than send a message through the online Conference Module.
+The contact might not be checking this system post-conference and may miss the note.

 What if I met with more than one person?

-Often, especially if you are visiting a school’s campus, you will meet with several people during an interview day.
-In this case, you should send a thank you to each person—and, moreover, each note should be slightly different and tailored to that specific individual.
+Often at conferences, and especially if you're interviewing in-person on a school's campus, you will meet with several people during an interview day.
+In this case, you should send a thank you to each person — and, moreover, each note should be slightly different and tailored to that specific individual.
 Try to remember a specific topic you discussed, or address something about that person’s role in the school, or something about the school that excited you.
 It’s also important to write down or mentally note the name of each person!
-If you aren’t sure, check the school’s website to ensure correct spelling, etc. These seemingly small details are very important; after all, you are meeting with teachers–proofreading is critical!
+If you aren’t sure, check the school’s website to ensure correct spelling, etc. These seemingly small details are very important; after all, you are meeting with educators – proofreading is critical!

 Hand-written or email?